SeanJxie/PyWirelessTransfer/README.md

 ---
 ## EXE
-If you don't feel like doing what is shown above, download [`PyWirelessTransfer.exe`](https://github.com/SeanJxie/PyWirelessTransfer/blob/main/PyWirelessTransfer.exe?raw=true) and run to get started (if you trust me)!
+If you don't feel like doing what is shown above, download [`PyWirelessTransfer.exe`](https://github.com/SeanJxie/PyWirelessTransfer/releases/download/v1.0/PyWirelessTransfer.exe)  from "releases" and run to get started (if you trust me)!

 ---